Where to Stay in San Diego: Best Areas & Hotels, 2019

-If you're here to see the main city sights, downtown makes a great base.
+If you're a first-time visitor here to see the city's top tourist attractions, downtown is one of the best places to stay in San Diego.
 If sun, sand, and sea are high on your list, you can stay northwest of the city at one of San Diego's salt-laced beach towns, such as Pacific Beach, Mission Beach, or Ocean Beach.
 For an upscale seaside escape, La Jolla is a great choice.
-And if your main aim is to show the kids a good time, the city offers a host of family-friendly resorts near SeaWorld and the attraction-packed Balboa Park, home to the San Diego Zoo, the Botanical Gardens, and an impressive lineup of museums.
+And if you're traveling with kids, the city offers excellent family resorts near the beach; wilderness areas; and attractions like SeaWorld and Balboa Park, home to the San Diego Zoo, the Botanical Gardens, and an impressive lineup of museums.

 Where to Stay for Sightseeing

 Old Town is another popular area to stay for sightseeing — especially if you're on a budget.
 This 12-acre state park was the site of the west coast's first Spanish settlement and offers a taste of old San Diego, with costumed heritage tours, museums, shops, art galleries, and restaurants.

 Where to Stay for Luxury

-San Diego is full of great-value, mid-range hotels.
+San Diego is full of great-value mid-range hotels.
 About six miles west of the city, on Point Loma, near where whale watching cruises and sportfishing charters depart, The Pearl Hotel is a hip boutique property with a mid-century vintage vibe, individually-themed rooms, and a lively social scene — the hotel screens weekly movies at the poolside lounge.
-The Pearl is handy to the airport as well as Shelter Island and its yacht-filled harbor.
+The Pearl is handy to the airport, as well as Shelter Island and its yacht-filled harbor.

 Where to Stay on a Budget